MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 Turns out that for this simple choice of a geodesic Lagrangian, the Hamiltonian is equal to the Lagrangian!

-Also we want to know the Hamiltonian as a function of the generalized momentum by substituting from equation (21):
+Also we want to know the Hamiltonian as a function of the generalized momentum by substituting into the Hamiltonian equation \eqref{dxdt}:

 \begin{equation}
  H = g_{i j} \frac{dx^i}{dt} \frac{dx^j}{dt} = \frac{1}{4} g^{i j} p_i p_j